-Retirement Planning is about more than just Cash-flow and Investment Planning, done properly it is integrated into Comprehensive Financial Life Planning.
+Retirement Planning is about more than just Cash-flow and Investment Planning, Tax-Planning, and Social Security Optimization: done properly, it is integrated into Comprehensive Financial Life Planning.
 We provide oversight, guidance, transparency and coordination.
 We do not directly manage money, as that would be a serious conflict of interest for a Fee-only, Advice-only, Financial Life Planner.

 We provide coordination and oversight for your whole financial life.
 Employee benefits, taxes, insurance, investments, real estate, legal, education funding, credit, debt, and cash-flow all need to be coordinated by a collaborative, proactive professional.

 The last part of that coordination and oversight, is making sure your financial planning process continues to work for you after you die, through proper legacy and estate planning.

 What you get: careful advice, less stress, proactive opportunities, security in spending, age appropriate assistance, and more time to spend the way you choose.

 We have a conversation with you, and then do the research to find the right answers and advice for questions like:

 - What can I do to make sure I don’t run out of money?

 - Which accounts and funds should I start using first?

 - When should I begin Social Security?
 Is there a way to maximize my benefits?